dil-ddaradics/ai-sandbox/README.md

-# Claude Dev Sandbox
+# AI Sandbox

-A turn-key workflow for spinning up isolated Claude Code development sandboxes for every Git work-tree on your machine.
+A turn-key workflow for spinning up isolated AI development sandboxes for every Git work-tree on your machine.

 ## Features